 Alongside intermittent fasting, carb cycling can also aid in weight loss.

-Geeta explains that ‘there is a large body of research that shows intermittent fasting improves biomarkers of disease, reduces oxidative stress and helps memory function with people losing up to 8% of their body weight in 8 weeks.’
+And it's not just beneficial for weight loss.
+"There is a large body of research that shows intermittent fasting improves biomarkers of disease, reduces oxidative stress and helps memory function with people losing up to 8% of their body weight in eight weeks," says Geeta.

-Geeta adds: ‘In terms of carb cycling, it’s been shown in numerous studies that an overall reduction in calorie intake results in marked health increase and prolongs survival.
-But carb cycling also gets the body to go to its fat stores to burn stored fat.’
+"In terms of carb cycling, it’s been shown in numerous studies that an overall reduction in calorie intake results in marked health increase and prolongs survival.
+But carb cycling also gets the body to go to its fat stores to burn stored fat."